carpentries-incubator/workflows-nextflow/episodes/05-nextflow_scripting.md

 ## String interpolation

-And, to use the variable name inside a single or multi-line double quoted string `""`  prefix the variable name with a `$` to show it should be interpolated:
+To use the variable name inside a single or multi-line double quoted string `""`  prefix the variable name with a `$` to show it should be interpolated:

 ~~~
 chr = "1"